-As the advisory council and the school board developed programs and plans for the rapidly growing college, it became evident that the college needed to be a separate governmental unit with its own elected board to represent the Portland and its entire surrounding communities.
-In 1968, voters of the five-county area approved the formation of a new college district named the “Metropolitan Area Education District.”
-It included the school districts of Portland, Sauvie Island and Riverdale in Multnomah County; Lake Oswego in Clackamas County; St. Helens, Scappoose and Vernonia school districts in Columbia County; Newberg school district in Yamhill County; and all of Washington County.
+As the advisory council and the school board developed programs and plans for the rapidly growing college, it became evident that the college needed to be a separate governmental unit with its own elected board to represent Portland and its entire surrounding communities.
+In 1968, voters of the five-county area approved the formation of a new college district named the Metropolitan Area Education District.
+It included the school districts in Portland, Multnomah County, Lake Oswego, Columbia County, Newberg and Washington County.

-At this time the voters also elected the first college board of directors and approved a tax base, providing the college with funds for the local share of operation and building construction.
-In 1971, the name of the district was changed to “Portland Community College District.”
+At this time the voters also elected the first college board of directors and approved a tax base, which provided the college with funds for the local share of operation and building construction.
+In 1971, the name of the district was changed to Portland Community College District.